inferiorhumanorgans/promptr/README.md

 # Set the git symbol to "", don't do this.
 Use the appropriate flag instead
 jqi  '.theme.vcs.symbols.git = ""' "$(promptr location)/promptr.json"
 ```

+## TODO

+* `promptr explain` to show the documentation for a segment on the command line